Top Financial Aid Questions to Ask

-1. What financial aid is available?
+1. What types of financial aid are available?

 2. What are the important financial aid dates?

+Applying by the deadline is crucial to be eligible for aid.
+In some cases, the earlier you apply, the better chance you may have of earning aid.
 When it comes to the FAFSA, the earlier you apply, the better.
 So be sure to note when you can begin applying and when is the last day to apply.
 Missing the deadline could cause you to miss out on potential funding, which makes this one of the top financial aid questions to ask.

 4. What is the average debt of a graduate?